Gr33nbl00d/caddy-revocation-validator/README.md

 # Caddy Client Certificate Revocation Validator Plugin

 This caddy plugin enables revocation check support for client certificates.
-In your caddy json file revocation support can bet added by adding a validator to your client_authentication section.
+In your caddy json file revocation support can bet added by adding a verifier to your client_authentication section.

 # Features